ihabunek/toot/docs/usage.rst

     toot - a Mastodon CLI client

     Authentication:
       toot login         Log into a mastodon instance using your browser (recommended) toot login_cli     Log in from the console, does NOT support two factor authentication toot activate      Switch between logged in accounts. toot logout        Log out, delete stored access keys toot auth          Show logged in accounts and instances

     Read:
       toot whoami        Display logged in user details toot whois         Display account details
       toot instance      Display instance details
       toot search        Search for users or hashtags toot timeline      Show recent items in a timeline (home by default) toot curses        An experimental timeline app (doesn't work on Windows)

     Post:
-      toot post        Post a status text to your timeline toot upload      Upload an image or video file toot delete      Delete an existing status
+      toot post          Post a status text to your timeline toot upload        Upload an image or video file

+    Status:
+      toot delete        Delete a status
+      toot favourite     Favourite a status
+      toot unfavourite   Unfavourite a status
+      toot reblog        Reblog a status
+      toot unreblog      Unreblog a status
+      toot pin           Pin a status
+      toot unpin         Unpin a status

     Accounts:
       toot follow        Follow an account
       toot unfollow      Unfollow an account
       toot mute          Mute an account
       toot unmute        Unmute an account
       toot block         Block an account
       toot unblock       Unblock an account

     To get help for each command run: toot <command> --help